Topic List

 (1) To write and post an entry in a Weblog.

-Blogs may invite comments and feedback similar to the Internet newsgroup discussions that started long before the Web came about (see newsgroup).
-Blogs often support RSS syndication, which automatically notifies users when new blog entries are posted (see syndication feed).
+Blogs may invite comments and feedback similar to the Internet newsgroup discussions that started long before the Web (see newsgroup).
+Blogs often support RSS syndication, which notifies users when new blog entries are posted (see syndication feed).

 Blog Software and Services